vijaygupta18/Hacktober-2020/README.md

 ## This repository is for collecting the different projects made by people who wants to contribute in open source.

- Follow the steps below to know about Pull request and how to create request

- Give a star 🌟.
-Get your projects merged quickly on valid pull requests.
-## Happy coding

 - Anyone can add any type of valid html-css web page depends on you.